-Also some restrictions apply for Python 3, due to the way the SWIG wrapper is implemented:
+Also some restrictions apply, due to the way the SWIG wrapper is implemented:

 • The C-module will become a global module.
 As a consequence, you can not use two SWIG modules with the same basename (e.g. pkg1.cmod and pkg2.cmod), as one would overwrite the other.